 Bi-weekly PCEP System Integration meetings are held to monitor and determine appropriate resolution for systems integration issues.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, Positive Train Control (PTC) and Caltrain Capital Project managers responsible for other capital projects on the corridor is ongoing.
 There is coordination with PG&E construction of the Interconnection to TPS-2, and the CEMOF upgrades as well.
 The Systems Integration meeting has been arranged to have a technical discussion of the interface issues to existing Caltrain legacy systems followed by a shorter session with CalMod management for elevation of issues identified.
 A smaller "breakout" group is meeting to determine and track what testing and with which resources will need to be coordinated among the various contracts and suppliers.
-This "Testing and Commissioning Meeting"

-is the primary interface to the PCEP Design-Build Team at this time.
+This "Testing and Commissioning Meeting" is the primary interface to the PCEP Design-Build Team at this time.
 Work to define dependencies for completion of Segment 4 (Intermediate Milestone #1) is ongoing with the Testing & Commissioning discussion.
-Work continues to develop a schedule fragnet for the achievement of Intermediate Milestone #1.
+The schedule fragnet for the achievement of Intermediate Milestone #1 has been largely developed and the group continues to refine this and monitor progress toward achievement of the milestone.
 This group will report back to the System Integration meeting group with their findings.